All About Iceland Car Rental Insurance

 Wandering sheep – Many of the roads in Iceland are open to the surrounding landscapes.
 This means that the hundreds of free-grazing sheep wander onto and across the roads quite frequently.
 Be aware of any white dots in the distance and regulate your speed if you spot any.
 Aside from having the death of a sheep on your conscience, you could also damage your car or hurt yourself and your passengers in the process.

-We hope that we have answered all of your questions around what car rental insurance you need in Iceland?
+We hope that we have answered all of your questions about what car rental insurance you need in Iceland?
 Just get in touch if you would like any further information.
 Safe travels and enjoy the ride!